 Township Committee

 Mantua Township operates under the Township Committee form of municipal government and is comprised of five members elected at-large through partisan elections.
-Members of Township Committee serve staggered three-year terms and reorganize annually during which the mayor is elected amongst members of township committee.
+Members of Township Committee serve staggered three-year terms and reorganize annually during which the mayor is elected amongst members of the township committee.

 Mayor Robert Zimmerman serves as chair of the township committee, is considered the head of the municipal government and has all powers vested in accordance with New Jersey statute.
 Any action taken by the mayor and township committee is done through passing resolutions and adopting ordinances.

 In addition to the duties outlined above, Township Committee members also participate as liaison members of various boards and commissions within the township.
-To contact the Township Committee, please call 856-468-1500 ext.
-120.

 Mayor

-Mayor Zimmerman was employed by the Pitman Police Department for almost 26 years, and served administratively as both the Captain of Police and Chief of Police for 16 years prior to retiring in January 2016.
-He is currently the owner of Zimmerman Investigative Services, LLC located right here in Mantua Township.
-As a small business owner, Bob understands the challenges faced during difficult economic times and the dedication and sacrifice that is required to build and maintain a small business.
+He is currently the owner of Zimmerman Investigative Services, LLC, located in Mantua Township.
+As a small business owner, Bob understands the challenges faced during difficult economic times and the dedication and sacrifice required to build and maintain a business.
+His business has been voted “Best of Gloucester County” for the last five years (2021–2025).

 Deputy Mayor